astronomer/docs/learn/airflow-opensearch.md

     $ astro dev init
     ```

-2. Add the following two packages to your `requirements.txt` file to install the [OpenSearch Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-opensearch/stable/index.html) and pin the [pandas](https://pandas.pydata.org/) version in your Astro project:
+2. Add the following two lines to your Astro project `requirements.txt` file to install the [OpenSearch Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-opensearch/stable/index.html) and pin the [pandas](https://pandas.pydata.org/) version in your Astro project:

     ```text
     apache-airflow-providers-opensearch==1.0.0
     pandas==1.5.3
     ```

 3. This tutorial uses a local OpenSearch instance running in a Docker container.
-To add the OpenSearch container to your Astro project, create a new file in your project's root directory called `docker-compose.override.yml` and copy and paste the following:
+To run an OpenSearch container as part of your Airflow environment, create a new file in your Astro project root directory called `docker-compose.override.yml` and copy and paste the following into it:

     ```yaml
     version: '3.1'